Hold On to Sixteen: Plot

 New Directions member Quinn (Dianna Agron) plans to get Shelby (Idina Menzel) fired for sleeping with a student, Puck (Mark Salling).
 She wants to reclaim Beth, the baby she gave up to Shelby for adoption, and sabotage Shelby's rival Troubletones glee club prior to Sectionals competition.
 Rachel (Lea Michele) insists that Quinn will ruin Beth's life if she takes her from her true mother, Shelby.

-New Directions needs twelve members to compete, but only has nine with Rachel suspended from school.
+New Directions needs twelve members to compete, but has only nine with Rachel suspended from school.
 Finn (Cory Monteith) and Rachel travel to Kentucky to ask Sam (Chord Overstreet) to come back to McKinley High for Sectionals.
 Unknown to his parents, Sam is dancing at a strip joint to help pay family expenses; he wants to return to McKinley, and they agree to let him go.
 Upon his return, Quinn attempts to reconnect with him to help her reclaim Beth, but he refuses her.
 He tells his former girlfriend Mercedes (Amber Riley) that he intends to woo her back from her new boyfriend, Shane (LaMarcus Tinker).
 For the final two performers they need, New Directions recruits the bassist and drummer from their regular instrumental support, the William McKinley Jazz Ensemble, to sing and dance.

 Blaine (Darren Criss) complains to his boyfriend Kurt (Chris Colfer) that Finn always dismisses his suggestions in glee club.
 Sebastian (Grant Gustin) interrupts them.
 With Blaine elsewhere, Kurt warns Sebastian to stay away from Blaine, but Sebastian declares his intention to steal him.
 Back in the choir room, Blaine suggests some dance choreography, but Sam wants instead to add moves that "sell sex".
 Blaine angrily declares that he is "not for sale", gets into a fight and storms off.
 Finn goes after him and finds Blaine pummeling a punching bag.
 Blaine demands to know why Finn has been so hostile since he transferred to McKinley, and Finn admits he was jealous of Blaine's talent and apologizes.